mmomtchev/exprtk.js/README.md

 ## reduce

-Evaluate the expression for every element of a TypedArray passing a scalar accumulator to every evaluation
+Evaluate the expression for every element of a TypedArray passing a scalar accumulator to every evaluation.

-Evaluation and traversal happens entirely in C++ so this will be much faster than calling array.reduce(expr.eval)
+Evaluation and traversal happens entirely in C++ so this will be much faster than calling `array.reduce(expr.eval)`.

+All arrays must match the internal data type.

 ### Parameters